guptatapan-24/proof-of-prompt/README.md

 ## ✏️ Editing the Project

-### Use Lovable

-Visit the [Lovable Project](https://lovable.dev/projects/4f302336-0445-43aa-b3fa-849dd1cf70f6) and start prompting.
-Changes made via Lovable will be committed automatically to this repo.

 ### Use Your Preferred IDE

 Clone the repo and push changes.
 Pushed changes will also be reflected in Lovable.